cnzf1/kubectl-debug/README.md

 # default registrySecretNamespace is default
 registrySecretName: my-debug-secret
 registrySecretNamespace: debug
-# in agentless mode, you can set the agent pod's resource limits/requests:
+# in debuggerless mode, you can set the debugger pod's resource limits/requests:
 # default is not set
-agentCpuRequests: ""
+debuggerCpuRequests: ""
-agentCpuLimits: ""
+debuggerCpuLimits: ""
-agentMemoryRequests: ""
+debuggerMemoryRequests: ""
-agentMemoryLimits: ""
+debuggerMemoryLimits: ""
 # in fork mode, if you want the copied pod retains the labels of the original pod, you can change this params
 # format is []string
 # If not set, this parameter is empty by default (Means that any labels of the original pod are not retained, and the labels of the copied pods are empty.)